Industry peer-β panel (/api/industry-panel)

 |---|---|

-fs_industry_code | EODHD 4-digit industry code (e.g. 2510 = software, 3210 = semiconductors). |
+industry_code | EODHD 4-digit industry code (e.g. 2510 = software, 3210 = semiconductors). |

 level | Cascade level: market / sector / subsector. |

-beta_mean | Log-mcap-weighted typical factor β for this industry at this level. |
+beta_mean | Log-mcap-weighted typical factor β for this industry at this level (or fact). |

 beta_variance | Cross-sectional variance of β within the industry — high values flag dispersion (idiosyncratic structure beneath the industry label). |